Post Banner Image

 History

-7 Unbelievably Charming European Medieval Walled Cities to Visit
+13 Unbelievably Charming European Medieval Walled Cities

 By Julia Hammond

-Read time: 5 minutes
+Read time: 9 minutes

 Europe is dotted with beguiling walled cities that date back to medieval times.
 Some are found on hilltops overlooking scenic countryside, while others are perched in coastal locations, heavily fortified to fend off attackers who approached from the sea.
 While their original function as impregnable defensive sites is redundant, today the invasion instead comes from hordes of curious tourists, typically during the summer months.
 Visit in the off-season, however, and these cities are a delight to explore independently or with a guide as you listen to captivating tales of the past.
-Here are seven of Europe’s most charming medieval walled cities.
+Here are 13 of Europe’s most charming medieval walled cities to visit.

 Dubrovnik, Croatia